OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0084.md

 <img src="Images/Chapters/0x06c/debugging_ghidra_image_base_address.png" width="100%" />

-From our previous analysis of the [UnCrackable App for iOS Level 1](../../apps/ios/MASTG-APP-0025.md "UnCrackable App for iOS Level 1") in "[Manual (Reversed) Code Review](#manual-reversed-code-review)" section, the value of the hidden string is stored in a label with the `hidden` flag set.
+The value of the hidden string is stored in a label with the `hidden` flag set.
 In the disassembly, the text value of this label is stored in register `X21`, stored via `mov` from `X0`, at offset 0x100004520.
 This is our _breakpoint offset_.

 <img src="Images/Chapters/0x06c/debugging_ghidra_breakpoint.png" width="100%" />